 Making Veneers Last

 Regular dental visits make your veneers last longer before you need to replace them.
 Chipped or fractured veneers can’t be repaired, but have to be replaced, so be careful when chewing hard objects.
-Your dentist (open on Saturday) advises against certain food and drinks — such as coffee, tea, or red wine — because they can cause damage too.
+Your dentist (open on Saturday) advises against certain foods and drinks — such as coffee, tea, or red wine — because they can also cause damage.

 Dental Veneers - Before and After Procedure